Code-the-Dream-School/python-essentials-v2/lessons/05Data Wrangling and Aggregation.md

 # **Lesson 05 — Data Wrangling and Aggregation**

 ## **Lesson Overview**
-**Learning objective:** Students will learn to manipulate, summarize, and combine datasets in Pandas using selection, aggregation, merging, and transformation methods.
-They will practice accessing specific data, performing group-level calculations, and combining data from multiple sources.
+**Learning objective:** Students will learn to manipulate, summarize, and combine datasets in Pandas using selection, aggregation, pivot tables, merging, and transformation methods.
+They will practice accessing specific data, performing group-level calculations, reshaping datasets with pivot tables, creating new features with apply(), and combining data from multiple sources.

 ### **Topics:**
 1. Pandas Review (Optional): Recap of Series, DataFrames, and key methods from Lesson 3.
 2. Data Selection: Selecting subsets with `.loc[]`, `.iloc[]`, `.at[]`, and `.iat[]`; filtering rows by conditions; applying string methods.
 3. Data Aggregation: Grouping data with `groupby()`; applying functions like `sum()`, `mean()`, and `count()`; using `agg()` for multiple aggregations.
+4. Pivot Tables: Reshaping and summarizing datasets with `pd.pivot_table()` for multi-level and cross-tab reporting.
-4. Merging and Joining: Combining DataFrames with `merge()` and `join()`; inner, outer, left, and right joins; joining on one or multiple keys.
+5. Merging and Joining: Combining DataFrames with `merge()` and `join()`; inner, outer, left, and right joins; joining on one or multiple keys.
-5. Data Transformation: Adding, updating, and deleting columns; using operators, Series methods, `map()`, and NumPy functions for transformation.
+6. Data Transformation: Adding, updating, and deleting columns; using operators, Series methods, `map()`, and NumPy functions for transformation.
+7. Using `apply()`: Creating new columns or row-wise calculations with flexible user-defined logic.
-6. Utility Methods: Renaming columns, setting or resetting index, and sorting data.
+8. Utility Methods: Renaming columns, setting or resetting index, and sorting data.
 ---

 ## **4.1 Pandas Review & Deep Dive** *(Optional)*